EQIP Brush Management: Juniper, Mesquite, and Invasive Woody Species

 -

 Locally-led conservation strategies.
-Many NRCS offices in Oregon have specific locally-led strategies targeting juniper removal in priority areas (like the Ritter Upland Management strategy in Grant County).
+Many NRCS offices in Oregon have specific strategies targeting juniper removal in priority areas (like the Ritter Upland Management strategy in Grant County).
 If your ranch is in one of these project areas, there may be dedicated funding with less competition.

 What Weakens a Brush Management Application